rishioid/opendroid-dao/README.md

 }
 ```
-3) Initialise your Database in `Application` class
+3) Initialise your Database in your `Launcher Activity`
 ```java
 	private final void initDatabase(){
 		List<DbModel> models = new ArrayList<DbModel>();